-Cost of goods sold was 5,747 million yen (an increase of 2.4% over the previous fiscal year).
-Although we tried to lower the cost-to-sales ratio by reducing expenses and improving manufacturing technology for the whole Group against the rise in raw material prices, logistics costs, etc., it was not enough to completely cover the increase in costs, resulting in a cost-to-sales ratio of 54.3%, up 1.4 percentage points from 52.9% in the previous fiscal year.
+Cost of goods sold was 5,840 million yen (an increase of 1.6% over the previous fiscal year).
+We tried to lower the cost-to-sales ratio by reducing expenses and improving manufacturing technology for the whole Group against the rise in raw material prices, logistics costs, etc. As a result, a cost-to-sales ratio was 54.3%, remaining flat compared to the previous fiscal year.